Offenburg (electoral district): Members

 The constituency has been held continuously by Christian Democratic Union (CDU) since its creation.
 It was first represented by Oskar Rümmele from 1949 to 1957, followed by Hans Furler from 1957 to 1972.
-Since 1972, it has been represented by Wolfgang Schäuble.
-Schäuble has served fourteen consecutive terms as representative over the course of 49 years, making him the longest-serving parliamentarian in German history.
+From 1972 until his death in 2023, it was represented by Wolfgang Schäuble.
+Schäuble served fourteen consecutive terms as its representative over the course of 51 years, making him the longest-serving parliamentarian in German history.